keitetran/BroadlinkIRTools/README.md

-# VueJs template using Webpack 4
+# Broadlink tools

 This tool support for SmartIR  https://github.com/smartHomeHub/SmartIR <br>
-You can use it from this page  https://keitetran.github.io/BroadlinkIRTools/index.html#/.
+You can use it from this page  https://keitetran.github.io/BroadlinkIRTools/

 ## How it work
 - Disable ads block on browser